tylermercer/personal-website/src/content/posts/software/dumfrh.md

 DUMFRH.
 That's YAGNI's foil.

-Now, before you drive me out of town with pitchforks and torches for criticizing the time-old doctrine of YAGNI, hear me out---DUMFRH isn't the _opposite_ of YAGNI.
+Now, before you drive me out of town with pitchforks and torches for criticizing the time-old doctrine of YAGNI, hear me out—DUMFRH isn't the _opposite_ of YAGNI.
 It's more like the proton to YAGNI's electron.
 Both should be kept in mind when you're building new code.